krishaamer/green-filter-research/research/literature/ai.md

 -   *Studies in Conversational UX Design* (2018) chatbot book
 -   Tom Hathaway & Angela Hathaway (2021) chatbot book
 -   Lew & Schumacher (2020) ai ux book
+-   AI IXD is about human-centered seamless design
+-   Storytelling
+-   Human-computer interaction (HCI) has a long storied history since the early days of computing when getting a copy machine to work required specialised skill.
+Xerox Sparc lab focused on early human factors work and inspired a the field of HCI to make computer more human-friendly.
+-   Soleimani (2018): UI patterns for AI, new Section for Thesis background: “Human-Friendly UX For AI”?
+-   **Discuss what is UX for AI (per prof Liou’s comment), so it’s clear this is about UX for AI**
+-   What is Personalized AI?

 ### Guidelines for Human-AI interaction {#guidelines-for-human-ai-interaction}